WalidKurchied/night-shift-ui/README.md

 Im working on creating a new syntax theme which will work perfectly with this ui theme and other themes.

+### Installation
+apm install night-shift-ui or from Atom Settings > Install

 ### Screenshots